Krupuk: Indonesia

 Other distinctive forms highlight cultural and culinary diversity.
 Krupuk kulit (rambak or jangek) is prepared from cattle skin and is especially popular in West Sumatra and Java, while krupuk kulit babi (pork rinds) are associated with non-Muslim-majority regions such as Bali, North Sumatra and North Sulawesi.
 Local innovations include krupuk melarat from Cirebon, roasted in clean river sand instead of oil, krupuk mie (noodle crackers) used as toppings for asinan, and speciality products such as krupuk petis from Kendal, krupuk telur asin from Brebes, and krupuk siput gonggong from the Riau Islands.

+Apart from being a food condiment, there are several derivative foods made of krupuk, scilicet seblak, kerupuk banjur, and kerupuk sambel asem from West Java, also karupuak mie and karupuak jangek kuah gulai from West Sumatra.

 Malaysia

 Keropok lekor, a traditional fish-based snack from Terengganu, Malaysia.

 In Malaysia, keropok is most often associated with fish and other seafood, reflecting the country's coastal food traditions.
 It is widely available in markets and roadside stalls, eaten as a snack or served alongside meals, usually with dipping sauces such as chilli.
 Production is closely tied to fishing communities, where keropok has long formed part of local food culture and small-scale economies.

 Among the many varieties, keropok kering is widely produced across different states and sold throughout the country, with common flavours including ikan tamban (sardine), ikan parang (wolf herring), udang merah (red prawn) and udang putih (white prawn).
 Distinct regional specialities include keropok lekor, a chewy fish cracker emblematic of Terengganu, is usually eaten freshly fried and is also known as keropok gote in Kelantan.
 Keropok sira refers to fish crackers coated in a sweet and spicy glaze, particularly associated with the east coast of Malay Peninsula.
 In Sabah, amplang is a popular nugget-shaped fish cracker characteristic of the coastal town of Tawau.